 One point that often gets lost in the academic debate of teaching versus research is that research, at its best, is teaching.
 Baylor’s Outstanding Undergraduate Research Mentor Award — presented each year by Baylor Undergraduate Research and Scholarly Achievement (URSA) — aims to recognize those who exemplify that by mentoring undergraduate students in a research setting.
 This year’s honorees?
 Dr. Stephanie Boddie from the Diana R. Garland School of Social Work, and Dr. Lorin S. Matthews (BS ’94, PhD ’98) from the Department of Physics.

 Through the expansion medical care and technological advances, the lifespan of older adult women has progressively increased.
 According to the National Vital Statistics Reports of the U.S., in the year 2017, the national average of female life expectancy is the age of 81.
 Compared to the 1920s, female life expectancy was the age of 54.
 Older adult women are living longer and are experiencing the world through many significant changes throughout the lifespan.
 They experience milestones of struggles, hardships, love, and laughter throughout their lifetime that is monumental to their well-being.

+Mark Wingfield makes a compelling case that “You cannot follow Jesus and endorse racism.”
+However, he may have placed the “Period” of his title a little too soon.
 I do believe the biggest problem in perpetuating racism is the “virulent white supremacist views” of people of faith, but I believe that virus is far more widespread than most of us white progressive Christians care to admit.